 The conceptual distinction between heavy-ball and CG is subtle and not unambiguously recognized by the optimization community.
 There is a substantial equivalence in the convex quadratic case, if heavy-ball parameters are chosen optimally \cite{polyak1987introduction}.
 In the general nonlinear case, CG methods define the search direction by means of a predetermined formula for $\beta_k$ and then carry out a Wolfe line search; on the other hand, heavy-ball selects $\alpha_k$ and $\beta_k$ altogether by some rule.
 If an Armijo-type line search is employed after choosing $\alpha_k$ and $\beta_k$ according to some rule, as done, e.g., in \cite{fan2023,lapucci2024globally}, we are arguably somewhere in a middle ground.
 We propose a framework that belongs to this middle ground in the stochastic setting.

-\begin{remark} A conjugate-gradient method for finite-sum problem with convergence guarantees has been proposed recently in the literature \cite{kou2023mini}.
-The algorithm is substantially a direct descendant of classical CG methods in nonlinear optimization and is shown to possess convergence properties in expectation.
-However, it presents two major differences w.r.t.\ what we present here, which actually make it very unappealing in deep learning scenarios: it requires a Wolfe-type line search, significantly increasing the per-iteration cost, and it employs variance reduction techniques, which have a massive impact on the memory footprint of the method. \end{remark}
+\begin{remark} In the recent literature, two conjugate-gradient methods for finite-sum problem with convergence guarantees have been proposed \cite{jin2019stochastic, kou2023mini}.
+The two algorithms are substantially direct descendants of classical CG methods in nonlinear optimization, both possessing convergence properties in expectation.
+However, they present two major differences w.r.t.\ what we present here, which actually make their employment very unappealing in deep learning scenarios: they require a Wolfe-type line search, significantly increasing the per-iteration cost, and they employ variance reduction techniques, as the algorithm presented in \cite{jin2019stochastic} requires periodic full batch evaluations of the gradient, and the one presented in \cite{kou2023mini} stores per sample gradients, which have a massive impact on the memory footprint of the method. \end{remark}

 In the general case, conjugate gradient methods perform a momentum update along a direction given by

 Several formulae have been proposed that can be used to compute $\beta_k$, that collapse to the same rule when $f$ is quadratic \cite{polyak1987introduction}.
 Given $y_k = \nabla f(x^k) - \nabla f(x^{k-1})$, some well-known formulations for computing $\beta_k$ (cfr.\ \cite[Sec.\ 12.5]{grippo2023introduction}) are: